shrinerb/shrine/README.md

 The `io` is the file being uploaded, and `context` we'll leave for later.
 You may be wondering why we need this conditional.
 Well, when an attachment is assigned and saved, an "upload" actually happens two times.
-First the file is "uploaded" to `:cache` on assignment, and then the cached file is reuploaded to `:store` on save.
+First the file is "uploaded" to cache on assignment, and then the cached file is reuploaded to store on save.

 Ok, now how do we do the actual processing?
 Well, Shrine actually doesn't ship with any file processing functionality, because that is a generic problem that